 safiya robinson, founder

-i'm a self-taught vegan chef of british, jamaican and african american descent, on a mission to bring new flavours to the vegan movement and show people just how delicious, simple and creative a plant based diet and lifestyle can be!
+hello lovely people! i'm saf, a self-taught creative cook of british, jamaican and african american descent, on a mission to show people just how delicious, simple and creative a plant based diet and lifestyle can be.

 i hope i can make this knowledge accessible to you all.

 LOVE, PLANTAIN AND SOLIDARITY.